Braking and Stopping

 Parking Brake

-To engage the parking brake, touch Parking Brake.
+To engage the parking brake, touch Park Brake.

 , press the brake pedal and then touchThe parking brake is released when the vehicle is shifted into another gear.